compsciencelab/pytorchrl/docs/source/index.rst

 =======================

 .. warning::
-    Nowhere in this documentation the author's identity is reveled.
+    Nowhere in this documentation is the identity of the authors disclosed.
 However github links should not be followed to preserve anonymous review.
 On the other hand, other people are using the tool and the links must remain there for the use of everybody else.

 .. toctree::
    :maxdepth: 2